ssfsx17/ffpnp/Jobs/TimeMage.md

 - Quick (24 MP) (single) - Causes Quick status (1).
 - Rescue (20 MP) (single) - Instantly teleport an ally to you, across all distances and dimensional boundaries, if the ally is willing.
 - Return (30 MP) - Exit a combat, building, or dungeon.
-- Stopga (60 MP) - Causes Stop status (4).
+- Stopga (60 MP) - Attempt to cause Stop status (4).

 ### Time Magic T7

-- Demi (33 MP) - Causes an amount of non-elemental magical damage equal to half the target's maximum HP.
+- Demi (33 MP) - Attempt to cause an amount of non-elemental magical damage equal to 25% of the target's maximum HP.
+Magic Defense is not applied.
 - Diskaja (9 MP) (utility) - creates a floating disk that can be used to carry house-sized loads at a vehicle pace for a day
 - Reflectga (50 MP) (single/multi) - Causes Reflect status (20).
 - Regenaga (60 MP) (single/multi) - Causes Regen-Plus status (6).